University of Rome Tor Vergata

 - HUMANE Members can also send colleagues from their University

 - Winter School Alumni can attend all HUMANE events

 EFMD and EUA Members

-The Seminar Fee is € 495 .
-This includes lunch on Friday and Saturday, the HUMANE Dinner on Friday.
+The Seminar Fee is € 550 .
+This includes 2 lunches on Friday and Saturday plus any social programme.

-Accompanying people are charged at € 75, this includes lunch on Friday and Saturday plus the HUMANE Dinner on Friday but no admittance to the seminar sessions.
+Accompanying people are charged at € 160, this includes lunches, dinners and the social programme but no admittance to the seminar sessions.